sal55/langs/mdummy.md

 * No debuggers or other such tools
 * No ecosystem
 * Not tested on tens of million of lines of code by an army of users
-* No community (I'm the only user, and even I don't use them that much!)
+* No community (I'm the only user, and even I don't write a huge amount with it; mainly implemenent language tools)
 * Minimal, practically non-existent libraries, and no easy way of creating bindings to more
-* Insular, incapable of working with other software except via DLL libraries - or files
+* Insular, incapable of working with other software except via DLL libraries, or files
-* Don't work on anything except Windows 64 (ATM)
+* Don't work on anything except Windows 64
 * Patchy and buggy coverage of combinations of features, types and operations
 * No Unicode support, except what works by accident through UTF8
 * No formal grammar, which is not practical anyway as syntax has ambiguities
 * No support possible (but binaries, or ways to create binaries are now available)

 (Since I first wrote the above, a few things have been relaxed.
-However it changes little.)
+However it changes little; it's still in exactly the same place on that line.)

-### Availability

-This is now a private language.
-It's not proprietory or anything, it's that I don't consider the implementations of good enough quality; there hasn't been enough usage of it; and I don't want to do support.

-Keeping it private save me a lot of work and means I can cut corners.
-If anyone wants a binary however, they can have one, if they can sneak it past their AV.

-Note that the language targets 64-bit Windows using x64.
-It has worked on Linux via intermediate C code, but I'd rather leave C out of it.

 ### Overview